The vanishing of anticyclotomic $\mu$-invariants for non-ordinary modular forms: Introduction

 While one may confirm the vanishing of $\mu(\Sel(\QQ_{\mathrm{cyc}},E))$ for particular elliptic curves, general vanishing results remain elusive.
 If we instead fix an imaginary quadratic field $K/\Q$ which satisfies a Heegner hypothesis and consider the corresponding \textit{anticyclotomic} $\Z_p$-extension, much more is known.\footnote{In the absence of the Heegner hypothesis, vanishing $\mu$ results were obtained by Pollack and Weston \cite{pollackweston11}.} For instance, in the $p$-ordinary case, the authors proved a general vanishing result for $\mu$-invariants associated to modular forms \cite[Theorem 4.5]{MRL2}.
 In the supersingular setting, a recent result of Matar gives a vanishing result for anticyclotomic $\mu$-invariants associated to an elliptic curve $E$ with $a_p(E)=0$, see \cite[Theorem B]{Matar2021}.

-The goal of this paper is to extend these results to non-ordinary modular forms.
+The goal of this paper is to offer a method for extending these results to non-ordinary modular forms, conditional on one inclusion of an anticyclotomic Iwasawa main conjecture (see hypothesis \textbf{(H-$\subseteq$)} in Section \ref{sec:lemmas}).
 We work with the signed $\#/\flat$-Selmer groups defined in \cite{BL2}, whose construction generalizes that of the $\pm$-Selmer groups in the elliptic curve case.
 See Theorem~\ref{thm:mu-vanishes} for our main result.
-Our approach is similar to the one employed in \cite{MRL2} and is entirely different from the proof given in \cite{Matar2021}.
-We rely on the study of auxiliary Selmer groups, a result on the mod $p$ non-vanishing of generalized Heegner cycles by Hsieh \cite{Hsieh-Doc}, and recent progress on anticyclotomic Iwasawa Main Conjectures made by Kobayashi--Ota \cite{KobOta}.
+Our approach is similar to the one employed in \cite{MRL2} and gives a new proof of \cite[Theorem~B]{Matar2021} under a different set of hypothesis (see Remark~\ref{rk:new-Matar}).
+In addition to the Iwasawa main conjecture, we rely on the study of auxiliary Selmer groups and a result on the mod $p$ non-vanishing of generalized Heegner cycles by Hsieh \cite{Hsieh-Doc}.

 On combining our results from \cite{HL-MRL, MRL2}, we expect that Theorem~\ref{thm:mu-vanishes} will have applications in anticyclotomic Iwasawa main conjectures in the non-ordinary case.
-In order to do obtain results in this direction, one will have to prove that the signed Selmer groups do not admit non-trivial submodules of finite index, generalizing our previous joint work with Vigni \cite{HLV}.
+In order to obtain results in this direction, one will have to prove that the signed Selmer groups do not admit non-trivial submodules of finite index, generalizing our previous joint work with Vigni \cite{HLV}.
 We plan to study these questions in the future.